Thinking of a career in politics, law, education, social work, human rights, public administration, or international development?

 Pearl earned a Bachelor’s degree in Social Work from UFV in 2016 and took the Indigenous Maps, Films, Rights and Land Claims certificate right after graduation to top up her learning about First Nations.
 Eventually, she plans to pursue a Master’s degree in Community and Regional Planning with a focus on Indigenous Community Planning from UBC.

 “It’s my goal to work with First Nations communities at a community development level,” Pearl says.
 “I want to help Indigenous communities be the best that they can be.
-Taking this certificate strengthened the foundation of skills and knowledge that I will use in my future work with Indigenous communities.”
+Taking this certificate strengthened the foundation of skills and knowledge that I am using in my work with Indigenous communities.”

 Pearl is not the only student who found the certificate career-enhancing.
 Cassandra Enns, a TRU law student who completed the program in 2012, also had a transformative experience.
 “UFV’s Indigenous Maps, Films, Rights and Land Claims certificate was the most eye-opening course I ever took in my undergraduate career,” she says.
 “It totally changed my perspective and has fuelled my passions ever since.”